Finbuckle/Finbuckle.MultiTenant/docs/Stores.md

 The examples in this documentation use the `TenantInfo` basic implementation.

 ## IMultiTenantStore and Custom Stores
 If the provided multitenant stores are not suitable then a custom store can be created by implementing `IMultiTenantStore<TTenantInfo>`.
 The library will set the type parameter`TTenantInfo` to match the type parameter passed to `AddMultiTenant<T>` at compile time.
-The implementation must defines `TryAddAsync`, `TryUpdateAsync`, `TryRemoveAsyc`, `TryGetByIdentifierAsync`, `TryGetAsync`, and `GetAllAsync` methods. `TryGetByIdentifierAsync` and `TryGetAsync` should return null if there is no suitable tenant match.
+The implementation must define `TryAddAsync`, `TryUpdateAsync`, `TryRemoveAsync`, `TryGetByIdentifierAsync`, `TryGetAsync`, and `GetAllAsync` methods. `TryGetByIdentifierAsync` and `TryGetAsync` should return null if there is no suitable tenant match.

 A custom implementation of `IMultiTenantStore<TTenantInfo>` can be registered by calling `WithStore<TStore>` after `AddMultiTenant<T>` in the `ConfigureServices` method of the `Startup` class. `WithStore<TStore>` uses dependency injection along with any passed parameters to construct the implementation instance.
 An alternative overload accepts a `Func<IServiceProvider, TStore>` factory method for even more customization.
 Both methods also require a service lifetime when registering.
 The library internally decorates any `IMultiTenantStore<TTenantInfo>` at runtime ith a wrapper providing basic logging and exception handling.